Trapping, Adoption, Fostering, Medical Care

 An adoption specialist will be in touch within 2 weeks.
 We appreciate your patience; we are a volunteer-based group.

-Consider cats who might be a good fit for you by visiting PetFinder OR visit some of our rescue cats in-person at Papa's Cat Cafe.
+Consider cats who might be a good fit for you by visiting PetFinder or visit us at our adoption events.

 Establish veterinarian care.